 - Chicken bone broth cooked with some vegetables such Daikon, sliced carrots, zucchini, spring onions, broccoli and fresh ginger.
 If I am feeling a bit bloated from eating too much, I make a big batch of this and have it for the whole day.
 It is extremely nourishing and cleans up the digestive system.

-- A bowel of frozen organic berries with some coconut cream and coconut flakes
+- A bowl of frozen organic berries with some coconut cream and coconut flakes

 - A Granny Smith apple.
 This is low in sugar and crisp and fresh to eat